Past Catalyse Events

 Sarah Littlejohn originally trained as an integrative psychotherapist and qualified as a CAT Practitioner in 2001.
 Sarah went on to be accredited as a CAT Psychotherapist, and is also an accredited supervisor and trainer.
 She’s a lead trainer for the Catalyse Practitioner Training and provides supervision for Practitioner trainees and others working with CAT.
 She has been a past chair of ACAT’s Training Committee and is currently co-chair of the Catalyse Executive.
 She is particularly interested in how CAT provides a framework for the early formulation of complexity, and uses of the therapeutic relationship.

-The workshop will take place at Oppidan, 1st Floor, 23 Edge Street, Manchester M4 1HW (Northern Quarter).
-The follow-up half day will take place remotely, via Zoom.
+The workshop took place at Oppidan, 1st Floor, 23 Edge Street, Manchester M4 1HW (Northern Quarter).
+The follow-up half day took place remotely, via Zoom.